bethanybclements/bethanybclements.github.io/_pages/about.md

 * 🎵 Listening to and/or playing music (preferred genres - rock, alt, indie, punk, or some combination of the four)
 * 🧑‍🍳 Experimenting in the kitchen
 * 👾 Video-or-RPG-gaming
-* 🪴 Caring for my plant babies
+* 🪴 Caring for my plant children
 * 🐶 Missing my dog, Tauriel